The flip map and involutions on Khovanov homology: Background

 The appropriate framework to compute Khovanov homology locally is the theory of tangle invariants developed in \cite{khovanov2002functor,bar2005khovanov}.
 We mostly use the formalism from \cite{khovanov2002functor}, although most of (if not all) the proofs also work under Bar-Natan's formalism with mild modifications.

 An \textit{$(m,n)$-tangle diagram} $T$ is a vertical tangle diagram with $2m$ points on the top and $2n$ points on the bottom.
-Two tangle diagrams are equivalent if they are isotopic relative to the boundary.
+Two tangle diagrams are equivalent if they are isotopic rel boundary.
 Compositions of tangles are performed vertically.
 More explicitly, if $a$ is an $(m,n)$-tangle and $b$ is a $(k,m)$-tangle, then $ba$ is the $(k,n)$-tangle obtained by identifying the bottom $2m$ endpoints of $b$ with the top $2m$ endpoints of $a$.

 Let $\mathfrak{C}_n$ be the set of crossingless matchings between $2n$ points on a line, which can also be viewed as crossingless $(n,0)$-tangles.
 For $a\in \mathfrak{C}_n$, denote by $\bar{a}$ the reflection of $a$ about the line, which is a $(0,n)$-tangle.
 In \cite{khovanov2002functor}, Khovanov constructs a finite-dimensional graded ring with idempotents labeled by elements in $\mathfrak{C}_n$.
 Here,